INHERITANCE TAX PROPERTY THRESHOLD BUDGET CHANGES

-A major change has been announced into to how inheritance tax will be charged on your main residence.
+A major change applies to how inheritance tax will be charged on your main residence.
 This creates a new inheritance tax property threshold, which could increase your ability to pass on assets up to £1 million free of inheritance tax from 2020.
 Ultimately, you could save inheritance tax of up to £140,000 as a result.

 - Special inheritance tax property threshold applies to main residence only

 - Applied in stages from 2017 to 2020